 OUR MISSION

-The mission of the Ecuadorian American Cultural Center (EACC) is to promote and advance Ecuadorian and Ecuadorian American culture in New York City, through the arts by partnering with local artists and community groups.
+The mission of the Ecuadorian American Cultural Center (EACC) is to advance and promote the culture of the Ecuadorian American community in New York City through the Arts.
 We fulfill our mission by offering low or no-cost programs and events that allow anyone who has an interest in our culture and heritage to live the Ecuadorian experience.
 Our expectation is that, through our work, we contribute to the ongoing efforts of increasing cultural awareness and tolerance within our city.

 OUR VISION